Upgrading Guide for Laboratory Water: How can the Central Pure Water System safeguard the accuracy of experiments?

 02 Examining system performance

-produces water that meets the EU CE standards and the highest water quality standards established by GB6682-2008, ASTM, CAP, CLSI, EP, and USP.
+It produces water that meets the EU CE standards and the highest water quality standards established by GB6682-2008, ASTM, CAP, CLSI, EP, and USP.

-Dual module uninterrupted water production: adaptive high and low peak water supply
+Dual module uninterrupted water production, adaptive high and low peak water supply;

-Dual 10 inch high-definition touch screen: minimalist interactive design
+Dual 10 inch high-definition touch screen, minimalist interactive design;

-Date and clock settings: optional timed power on/off, fault and alarm recording
+Date and clock settings, optional timed power on/off, fault and alarm recording;

-water electricity separation, voltage security protection
+Water electricity separation, voltage safety protection;

-R Built in integrated water tank
+Built in integrated water tank.